5 Key Toy Rotation Categories

 Hand-based toys are very important for any baby, especially after approximately 6 months of age.
 Hand skills begin to take off around this age and our babies learn to manipulate items, explore with hands, and begin to understand the usage of their hands as a way to achieve desired goals.
 Choosing hand-based toys in this toy rotation category will differ depending on your child’s age.
 Let’s break down what developmentally appropriate hand-based toys may be used in your rotation per age ⬇️

-• 6 months old - At this age, you may choose simple manipulation toys like rattles, crinkle books, and button based toys that require minimal hand/eye coordination.
+6 months old - At this age, you may choose simple manipulation toys like rattles, crinkle books, and button based toys that require minimal hand/eye coordination.
 These toys may be spinner toys, o-ball rattles, and large light up toys like this toy radio.
-More hand-based toys linked here for your baby at this age.
+Find hand-based toys and other toys for this age here.

-• 9 months old - At this age, you may choose more difficult and precision-based toys.
+9 months old - At this age, you may choose more difficult and precision-based toys.
 These toys may be ball drop toys, simple stacker toys, and books with manipulation components.
 Engaging with these types of toys will encourage your baby to explore their hands while playing with the toys in their rotation.
-More hand-based toys linked here for your baby at this age.
+Find hand-based toys and other toys for this age here.

-• 12 months old - At the 1 year mark, our babies become much more coordinated with their hands.
+12 months old - At the 1 year mark, our babies become much more coordinated with their hands.
 Hand-based toys at this age may be simple shape sorters, stackers that your baby uses functionally and operates correctly, large knob puzzles and more.
-More hand-based toys linked here for your baby at this age.
+Find hand-based toys and other toys for this age here.

-• 18 months + - After 1 year, our babies become MUCH more coordinated with their hands.
+18 months + - After 1 year, our babies become MUCH more coordinated with their hands.
 They may use their hands in self feeding tasks using utensils at this age, so more complex hand-based toys are appropriate.
 Peg toys, coin drops, stacking blocks, and more would be great hand-based toys at this age in this toy rotation category.
+Find hand-based toys and other toys for this age here.

 Visual motor toys in your baby’s rotations are also important.